anson-li/Search-Parser/README.md

 This results in the generation and the completion of the four main textfiles: reviews.txt, pterms.txt, rterms.txt, and scores.txt.

 ####2.
 Building indexes
-First, sort the generated text files using the following instructions:

-	sort -u -o rterms.txt rterms.txt
-	sort -u -o pterms.txt pterms.txt
-	sort -u -o scores.txt scores.txt

-These text files will be updated on their own files, so there's no need to resort the files after.
+Create the indexes required for part three using the aforementioned program:

+	java IndexGen

+Once this is run, the .idx values for all files will be generated.